Greenhouse Gas Fluxes - Static Chamber Method

 Preparation (1 day before sampling):

-- Place chamber base in ground, bottom edge buried approximately 1 inch below the soil surface.
+- Place chamber base in ground, bottom edge buried approximately 2 inches below the soil surface.
 Bases must be level.
 If not level, place a board over the top of the base and using the mallet, carefully hammer the board where the base is higher until the board is horizontal.
 Bases remain in place and are not removed between sampling times except for agronomic operations and repair.
 When selecting a spot to redeploy chamber bases, keep in mind that the area inside the base should be as representative as possible of the area outside the base.

 - Prior to sampling, clip plants within the chamber base to base height without disturbing the soil.
 Discard plant clippings outside of the chamber base.
 Do not clip to soil surface and leave surface litter in place.